 • Sustainable Procurement

-Shelley Salomon, VP of Global Business at Amazon Business, discusses her company’s commitment to fostering gender diversity in procurement…
+Shelley Salomon, VP of Global Business, Amazon Business, discusses her company’s commitment to fostering gender diversity in procurement.

 Procurement’s gender imbalance isn’t new.